DilipTheMystery/au-fe-test/README.md

  - node.js
  - express
  - Assemble

+# Browser Used for Dev
+  - Chrome
+  - Safari on iOS

 # The Approach
 Considering the page as static one, I have tried to break down the page into smaller indepedant components which can be reused across website.
 The components I sortlisted are